szymonWojdat/gameboy.live-websockets/README.md

 # Gameboy.Live websockets

+*This fork as already been merged into the main [Gameboy.Live repo](https://github.com/HFO4/gameboy.live).*
+---

 This is a fork of [Gameboy.Live](https://github.com/HFO4/gameboy.live) that implements a websockets interface for sending static images so that you don't need to reload the website after each button press.
 Full documentation of Gameboy.Live is on its [Github page](https://github.com/HFO4/gameboy.live).